The Initial Statement of the Research Question should be no longer than one page, and should include the following sections:

 - Budget justification in narrative form (one page)

 - Budget and budget justification should detail how CDUHR funds will be utilized in the research process.
 Both should closely reflect the work described in the proposal.
 Budgets should only include direct costs for a 12-month period.
 The maximum request available is $25,000.
 Budgets may include costs to collect and analyze data and participant incentives.
 No indirect costs will be awarded.
 Salaries of PIs or co-investigators should not be included.
-Pilot project funds may not be used to supplement or prolong ongoing research, to support dissertation research, and should not be used as bridge funds when other research support is no longer available.
+Pilot project funds may not be used to supplement or prolong ongoing research, to support dissertation research or coursework, to purchase equipment, and cannot be used as bridge funds when other research support ends.

 - Investigator Biosketch: Please use the NIH Biosketch format (5 page maximum).
 An eRA Commons Username is not required for those who are not already registered.